netgen-layouts/layouts-docs/getting_started/install_new_symfony.rst

     Since this project does not come pre-installed with any kind of backend, you will only be able to use simple blocks like title, rich text, markdown and so on.
-You will need to provide your own implementation of a backend to use grid and gallery blocks.
+You will need to provide your own :doc:`implementation of a backend </cookbook/custom_value_types>` to use grid and gallery blocks.

 Create a database
 -----------------